jkvince/django-instruments/README.md

 To Do list
 - migrate shop app
 - add other models to shop

+Changelog - 23/11/2024
+- fixed image link
+- added fixtures and json to shop